 Environmental and social responsibility

 A small fee from each stay goes toward two major Responsible Tourism schemes that Chongwe are actively involved in.
 The first is a construction project to ensure that as many children as possible are able to attend the only local high school, which has suffered from a serious shortage of classroom space.
-The other is a community and conservation project that protects wildlife looks to prevent hunting and poaching in areas of land just outside the Lower Zambezi National Park.
+The other is a community and conservation project that protects wildlife and looks to prevent hunting and poaching in areas of land just outside the Lower Zambezi National Park.

 Places & hotels on the map